 wc post

-Workers' Compensation billing can be challenging for physical therapy clinics.
-What causes the revenue loss?
-The most common issues include: down-coding, unauthorized PPO repricing, bundling of services and payment delays.
+Workers' Comp billing can be challenging for physical therapy clinics.
+Here are some of the most common issues that reduce reimbursement.

 Identifying the Most Common Reductions

-• Bundling of services is another common tactic.
-In this case, a payer decides two services performed during the same session should not be billed separately - even if they address different clinical goals.
-As a result, one of the services is reduced or denied.
-This lowers total reimbursement without triggering a full denial, making it harder to catch.
+Bundling happens when a payer decides that two services performed during the same session should not be billed separately.
+As a result, one service is reduced or denied.

 Overcoming Reimbursement Issues